Spooling Up Your Reels - Best Methods and how to get the Best Line Lay.

 Backing Line

-The use of backing line is a game changer for spooling your reels.
-It saves you money, time and even with 3 rods spooled you should have enough to spool an extra reel when you need it or if you have a snap off and loose a lot of line.
+The use of a backing line is a game changer for spooling your reels.
+It saves you money, time and even with 3 rods spooled you should have enough to spool an extra reel when you need it or if you have a snap off and lose a lot of line.

 This is how I spool backing onto new reels.
 Firstly I will spool the reel full of backing line.
 Once I have done this I'll get my distance sticks and take off about 200 meters of backing (218.723 yards).
-Once I have done this I'll use a back to back grinna knot to secure my mainline to the backing.
-This knot has truely been tried and tested over time.
+Once I have done this I'll use a back to back grinner knot to secure my mainline to the backing.
+This knot has truly been tried and tested over time.
 I use it for shock leaders, snag leaders and have never had any problems with this knot.
-You won't have any problems with this knot for certain as if your fishing 100 yards for an example, you will still have enough mainline to prevent the knot slipping.
+You won't have any problems with this knot for certain as if you're fishing 100 yards for an example, you will still have enough mainline to prevent the knot slipping.

-After this fill up the reel with your mainline and your good to go.
+After this fill up the reel with your mainline and you're good to go.
 Just give the reel a good cast before fishing and reel the lead back with the tip under water.
 This will ensure you get the best line lay on your reel and your line will be nice and tight on the spool.
 If you fish distances.
 It may be worth taking 300m of backing off or even more.
 Just ensure that you won't reach your backing line whilst playing a fish.
 I use 200m of mainline as it suits my angling as I rarely fish over 15 wraps.

 You can use any line for backing, but the perfect backing line is anything thick in diameter.
-It can be cheap line as this line will never come off your reel so you don't have to worry about your line lay from the backing in the water.
+It can be a cheap line as this line will never come off your reel so you don't have to worry about your line lay from the backing in the water.
 Thick diameter is perfect as it means you use less backing line on the spool.
 The FOX Carp Mono in 20lb is perfect backing line.
-I then like to use Gardner GT HD line in 15lb.
+I then like to use the Gardner GT HD line in 15lb.

 Which Line is Right for You

 When spooling up with braid, I soak the braid in water for at least 12 hours, usually 24 hours.
 This ensures that the braid is going on to the reel as tight as possible and you are less likely to get wind knots when spooling up.
-As anglers know, braid has a tendancy to cause wind knots when it is not being spooled up properly.
+As anglers know, braid has a tendency to cause wind knots when it is not being spooled up properly.
 Keeping the braid wet at all times reduces this massively.

 Tips for Spooling up

-So there is a couple of things you can do to ensure you get the best line lay on your reels.
-Firstly if you line is coming on at an angle then use washers.
+So there are a couple of things you can do to ensure you get the best line lay on your reels.
+Firstly if your line is coming on at an angle then use washers.
 If there is less line at the top of the spool than the bottom then I've found removing a washer helps get a nice even line lay.
 If there is more line at the front of the spool than the back, then simply add a washer or two and this should help your line lay.

 Every often check for line twists whilst spooling up.
-If your line is twisted then twist the spool of mainline so you remove the twist.
-Line twist is horrible and if your mainline is full of twists then your line lay is not going to be good, it will hinder your casting and your likely to get thrap ups / crack-offs when casting.
+If your line is twisted then twist the spool of the mainline so you remove the twist.
+Line twist is horrible and if your mainline is full of twists then your line lay is not going to be good, it will hinder your casting and you're likely to get thrap ups / crack-offs when casting.